ktg5/H370-HD3-Hackintosh-OC/README.md

 * Video editing, and Photoshopping.
 * iMessage and other iCloud services.
 ### Not working:
-* Sleep - somewhat don't need it now.
-* Shutdown/Restart - might just be me (BIOS settings)
+* Sleep/Shutdown/Restart - Can be solved with a simple SSDT patch (`FixShutdown-USB-SSDT.dsl` - just convert it to a `.aml` file).
 ### Unknown:
 * AirDrop and other WiFi services